-Remaining fund balances are classified as follows depending on the District's ability to control the spending of these fund balances.
+Remaining fund balances are classified as follows, depending on the District's ability to control the spending of these fund balances.

-Restricted fund balances can only be used for specific purposes which are externally imposed by creditors, grantors, contributors, or laws or regulations or are imposed by law through constitutional provisions or enabling legislation.
-As of September 30, 2017, the District had restricted fund balance in its General Fund, consisting of \$115,298 for future capital expenditures and improvements.
+Restricted fund balances can only be used for specific purposes, which are externally imposed by creditors, grantors, contributors or laws or regulations or are imposed by law through constitutional provisions or enabling legislation.
+As of September 30, 2020, the District had restricted fund balance in its General Fund, consisting of \$395,599 for future capital expenditures and improvements.

-Committed fund balances can only be used for specific purposes imposed internally by the District's formal action of highest level of decision making authority.
-As of September 30, 2017, the District had \$286,935 of committed fund balances related to a future District match of specified firefighter contributions to the pension plan discussed in Note 10 below.
+Committed fund balances can only be used for specific purposes imposed internally by the District's formal action of highest level of decision-making authority.
+As of September 30, 2020, the District did not have a balance of committed fund balance.

 Assigned fund balances are fund balances intended to be used for specific purposes, but which do not meet the more formal criterion to be considered either restricted or committed.
-As of September 30, 2017, there were no assigned fund balances.
+As of September 30, 2020, the District had \$80,372 in assigned fund balance in its General Fund for use in the fiscal year 2021 budget.

-Unassigned fund balances represent the residual positive fund balance within the General Fund, which has not been restricted, committed, or assigned.
-As of September 30, 2017, the District had unassigned fund balance in its General Fund of \$297,326.
+Unassigned fund balances represent the residual positive fund balance within the General Fund, which has not been restricted, committed or assigned.
+As of September 30, 2020, the District had unassigned fund balance in its General Fund of \$1,205,085.